 Remember, there is no harm practicing your first dives with AirBuddy in standing depth water and progress deeper as you gain more confidence.
 Please dive responsibly, know your limits, and never dive to a depth you don’t feel comfortable to ascend from in case of an emergency.

-the risks, follow the rules, use appropriate back-ups, and never exceed your own capabilities.
+All forms of diving have certain risks, incl.
+SCUBA, SNUBA, Freediving, Rebreathers, or Hookah Diving.
+The key is to understand the risks, follow the rules, use appropriate back-ups, and never exceed your own capabilities.

 For the risk profile of diving with AirBuddy, consider that: